the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ## National Context
 Having been developed at a workshop in Paderborn in Germany, naturally a part of the discussion in this paper focusses on the german academic landscape.
-And, since we expect a sizeable portion of readers from Germany we quickly want to address a common false friend.
-The german 'Wissenschaft' encompasses all domains of publicly funded research, while the english 'science' is generally limited to natural sciences.
-Therefore, we will use 'research' to encompass all domains therefore gives the employability of RSEs.
-Of course 'research' as well as 'Forschung' is not limited to public funding but also part of industrial and other private companies.
-We surmise that the same software engineering and team skills will be needed there, but we limit our considerations to the views of public research.
 So, although there are germany specific traits found in this document we are nevertheless dealing with the education of humans to become RSEs - A topic that is of major relevance also in an international context.